allen-ziegenfus/liferay-screens-events/README.md

 So far the app connects to a liferay server and shows a list of events with the DDLListScreenlet.
 The DDLListScreenlet uses a specialized theme with a UITableViewCell to display a background image and the name and location of the event.

+As an attempt to show the possibilities with native app development, the background images are scrolled using parallax.